Associate Professor & Chair

 Phone : 52766

-Education：PhD in Educational Psychology, The University of Illinois at Urbana-Champaign
+Education：PhD in Educational Psychology, Certificate: Multidisciplinary Doctoral Program in Second Language Acquisition and Teacher Education (SLATE), the University of Illinois at Urbana-Champaign

 Research Interests：sociolinguistics, linguistic anthropology, critical applied linguistics, language and identity, language socialization, multilingualism and translanguaging, communication in eldercare, dementia and discourse, discourse analysis, narrative, ethnographic research methods

 - Interim Chair, Institute of TESOL, NYCU (2023/2~2024/1)